IntelRealSense/librealsense/readme.md

 2. C++ - Single header file (rs.hpp) wrapper around C API, providing classes and exceptions
 3. C# - Single source file (rs.cs) wrapper for P/Invoke to C API, providing classes and exceptions

 Our intent is to provide bindings and wrappers for as many languages and frameworks as possible.
-Our core library exposes its functionality via C, and we intend for our various bindings and wrappers to look and feel "native" to their respective libraries, for instance, using classes to represent objects, throwing exceptions to report errors, and following established naming conventions and casing styles of the language or framework in question.
+Our core library exposes its functionality via C, and we intend for our various bindings and wrappers to look and feel "native" to their respective languages, for instance, using classes to represent objects, throwing exceptions to report errors, and following established naming conventions and casing styles of the language or framework in question.

 ## Library Dependencies